slawinski/slawinski-dev/blog/enable-subscribing-using-netlify-functions-and-mailchimp.md

 draft: true
 date: 2020-05-16T09:01:58.082Z
 ---
-This tutorial is strongly inspired by the people behind https://codegregg.com/blog/netlifyMailchimpFunction/.
+This tutorial is strongly inspired by the work of people behind https://codegregg.com/blog/netlifyMailchimpFunction/.
 They deserve all the credit.

 Instal Netlify CLI